RedNoodle325/Background-Generator/README.md

-# zTM-Web-Dev-Projects
+# Background Generator

-These are projects done while completing the Zert To Mastery Web Development Course.
+This was created during the introduction to javascript section for the zTm Complete Web Developtment Course.

+During this project we learned how to add Javascript to our CSS/HTML.